Best simple project management software in 2026

 The layout is easy to understand, and syncing across devices makes it useful for teams that move between desktop and mobile.
 Todoist keeps the focus on execution.
 There are no timelines or complex dashboards, which makes it easier to keep work moving without distractions.

-If you're interested in tools similar to Todoist, then we have made a list of Todoist alternatives.
+If you want to compare similar tools, we also have a list of Todoist alternatives.

 "I'm someone that needs reminders and to do lists for literally everything.
 Todoist definitely helps me stay organized with my tasks and keeps me from forgetting things."